Education Evangelist at Google

 Jaime Casap is the Education Evangelist at Google.
 Jaime evangelizes the power and potential of technology and the web as enabling and supporting tools in pursuit of promoting inquiry-driven project-based learning models.
 Jaime collaborates with school systems, educational organizations, and leaders focused on building innovation and iteration into our education policies and practices.
 He speaks on education, technology, innovation, and generation z, at events around the world.

-In addition to his role at Google, Jaime serves on a number of boards for organizations focused on education, innovation, and equity.
-Jaime teaches a 10th grade communication class at the Phoenix Coding Academy in Phoenix and is an adjunct professor at Arizona State University, where he teaches classes on policy, innovation, and leadership
+In addition to his role at Google, Jaime serves on a number of boards for organisations focused on education, innovation, and equity.
+Jaime teaches a 10th grade communication class at the Phoenix Coding Academy in Phoenix and is an adjunct professor at Arizona State University, where he teaches classes on policy, innovation, and leadership.

 New Education Models: Using technology to bring education to the next level so it can support helping students build the knowledge, skills, and abilities they will need for a new economy.